dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

             username: ken
             Successful login!

+    In other words, during compilation the `hacked-compiler` binary essentially turns `compiler.c` into `hacked-compiler.c` and generates a binary from it.
+This new `compile` binary will now inject attacks both into `login.c` and `compiler.c` just as `hacked-compiler` does.
-    That the `compiler` binary produced is equivalent to the original `hacked-compiler` binary in that it  contains all the code used by `hacked-compiler.c` to inject attacks both into `login.c` and `compiler.c`.
-Further, `compiler` now self-replicate the attack when it in turn compiles itself *even though the attack is not in `compiler.c`*!
+    Further, the `compiler` binary also self-replicates the attack when used to compile itself *even though the attack is not in `compiler.c`*!
+(Think about this.)

     To take this a step further, we can even delete everything to do with the hack and recompile `compiler.c` with its flawed binary over